On the multifractal spectrum of weighted Birkhoff averages: Results

-In his recent preprint, Fan \cite{F2} gave upper and lower bounds for $h_{\rm top}(L_A(\alpha))$ in case of full shift by using a generalized topological pressure generated by the sequence $\phi_i$.
+In his paper, Fan \cite{F2} gave upper and lower bounds for $h_{\rm top}(L_{\mathbf{A}}(\alpha))$ in case of full shift by using a generalized topological pressure generated by the sequence $\phi_i$.
 If the pressure is sufficiently smooth then these bounds agree.

 It is a natural question how large is the set of irregular points, that is, let